 3. Fights Cancer

-A study published in Natural Immunity was conducted on patients with metastatic cancer to see if administration of pineal indole melatonin (MLT) in
+A study published in Natural Immunity was conducted on patients with metastatic cancer to see if administration of pineal indole melatonin (MLT) in combination with aloe vera would activate anticancer immunity.

 The group of patients given the MLT and aloe combination had statistically better outcomes with 12 of 24 experiencing stabilization in their disease compared to only 7 of 26 patients given only melatonin.